wix/Detox/docs/APIRef.Artifacts.md

 To be done.
 See meanwhile the example in [APIRef.Configuration.md#artifacts-configuration](APIRef.Configuration.md#artifacts-configuration).

+#### UI hierarchy Plugin

+To be done.
+See meanwhile the example in [APIRef.Configuration.md#artifacts-configuration](APIRef.Configuration.md#artifacts-configuration).

 #### Timeline Plugin

 When enabled using the `--record-timeline all` argument to Detox, the time-line of the entire testing session is recorded, based on trace calls made by Detox internally, and explicit calls made in user test-code, combined.
 The final outcome is a JSON-like file named `detox.trace.json`, which, if loaded into a Chrome-browser tab with the `chrome://tracing` URL, would look something like this:

 ![Timeline artifact example](img/timeline-artifact.png)